Kash Patel: Public defender and federal prosecutor (2005–2017)

 Patel's professional career began in the Miami-Dade area.
 He worked as a public defender in Miami-Dade County, Florida, handling violent crime and drug trafficking cases, and later as a federal public defender for the Southern District of Florida.
 In 2012, he began working as a junior staff member at the Department of Justice.
 He coordinated with judges to get approvals for arrest warrants.
 Patel served as a board member of the South Asian Bar Association of North America.

 Patel served temporarily as a representative for the Criminal Division on the case against the perpetrators of the 2012 Benghazi attack, but he was removed over disagreements he had with the office leading the case, the U.S. Attorney's Office for the District of Columbia.
-Later, he incorrectly claimed he had been the case's lead prosecutor.
-In his memoir, he wrote that he had been asked to join the trial team against Ahmed Abu Khattala, a militia leader in the Libyan civil war.
+Later, he claimed he had been the case's lead prosecutor.
+According to The Atlantic, former colleagues said the U.S. Attorney's Office led the prosecution, not Patel.

+In his memoir, Patel wrote that he had been asked to join the trial team against Ahmed Abu Khattala, a militia leader in the Libyan civil war.
 According to The New York Times, he was not offered that position.

 By 2013, Patel had been assigned to the National Security Division as a prosecutor.
 He concurrently served as a legal liaison for the Joint Special Operations Command.
 In January 2014, Patel took a junior position in the Counterterrorism Division.
-At a trial for Omar Faraj Saeed al-Hardan, a Palestinian accused—and later convicted—of providing material support to the Islamic State, Judge Lynn Hughes repeatedly berated Patel for his unprofessional attire and had him removed from the court chambers.
-Patel had flown from Tajikistan to the courtroom in Texas, although he was not required to be present.
-He left the Department of Justice in 2017, later saying that the impetus for his departure had been the department's response to the 2016 presidential election.
+He had flown from Tajikistan to Texas for a chambers meeting about a terrorism trial with Judge Lynn Hughes.
+Hughes berated Patel for his unprofessional attire and dismissed him from the chambers.
+Patel's bosses were angered by Hughes's response, and spoke with the US Attorney's Office about admonishing her.
+Patel left the Department of Justice in 2017.
+He later said the department's response to the 2016 presidential election was the impetus for his departure, but one former colleague said they believed Patel continued to feel unsupported after the incident with Hughes.